microsoft/openshift-rhsummit-lab/labDocs/Part1.md

 ```

 **Note**
-We are explicitly skipping the role assignment and we use auto-generated passowrd.
-If you prefer, you can specify explicit passowrd instead.
+We are explicitly skipping the role assignment and we use auto-generated password.
+If you prefer, you can specify explicit password instead.

 Your output will look something like this:
 ```json